-Themes will include topics of social, cultural, political or artistic importance to the country.
-The course will also include the study of a film and a work of literature.
-As part of the speaking assessment you will undertake an independent research project (where you will study an area of personal interest) related to the country or countries where the language is spoken.
-During the course you will have the opportunity to practice your language skills with a native speaking assistant.
+Themes will include topics of social, cultural, political, or artistic importance and include the study of a film and a work of literature from a target language country.
+As part of the speaking assessment, you will undertake an independent research project where you will study an area of personal interest related to the countries where the language is spoken.
+During the course, you will have the opportunity to practise your language skills with a native-speaking assistant.

 A final exam will include listening and reading comprehension, translation into English and into German and essays on literature and film.
 There will be a separate speaking test.

 A language can be combined with almost any other subject at university and language graduates are sought after within many areas of employment.
 Most of our language students go to university and many choose to study a language, often combined with other subjects such as law, history or business.

 Some of our students work abroad or progress directly into employment.
 A recent student, who had studied two languages at A Level, secured a job with a local company dealing with international recruitment immediately after leaving college.

 Opportunities for students include a study visit to Berlin.

 What do I do next?